 The MRC is a Maine non-profit corporation with a mission of ensuring affordable, long-term and environmentally sound disposal of municipal solid waste (MSW) on behalf of its membership.
 MRC members include municipalities, refuse disposal districts, public waste disposal corporations and other public entities in central and eastern Maine, which are responsible for planning and providing for management of MSW generated by households, businesses and institutions within the areas they serve.
 The MRC pools the resources of its membership on a regional scale in order to provide professional management, technical and administrative services while providing a single point of contact for business arrangements with counter-parties.

 Since 2013, the MRC has been working to sponsor the development of a new advanced recycling facility in Hampden, Maine.
-The facility, which is currently under construction, will accept MSW from 83 municipalities that are MRC members.
-The facility will use proprietary technology licensed from one of its parent companies, Fiberight, LLC (Fiberight), to divert up to 80 percent of incoming MSW to useful products through (i) recovery of recycled materials; and (ii) conversion of organic and fibrous components of MSW into clean fiber, fuel products and other high-value products and materials.
+The facility, will accept MSW from 83 municipalities that are MRC members.
+The facility is built to divert up to 80 percent of incoming MSW to useful products through (i) recovery of recycled materials; and (ii) conversion of organic and fibrous components of MSW into clean fiber, fuel products and other high-value products and materials.
 The facility provides a leading-edge model for managing MSW consistent with the hierarchy of methods for managing waste through waste reduction, recycling and energy generation, while limiting the amount of residual materials that require disposal in a landfill.
-The facility is anticipated to start accepting and processing MSW in the second quarter of 2018.

-The facility is being constructed by a private company, Coastal Resources of Maine, LLC (Coastal), on land that had been purchased by the MRC and leased to Coastal.
-Coastal will own and operate the facility.
-Coastal has obtained financing for the facility through a combination of private equity and tax-exempt revenue bonds issued by the Finance Authority of Maine (FAME).
-Coastal has sole responsibility for payment of debt service on the bonds.
+The facility was constructed by a private company, Coastal Resources of Maine, LLC (Coastal Resources), on land that had been purchased by the MRC and leased to Coastal Resources.
+Coastal Resources closed in May 2020 and the MRC is actively negotiating with a potential buyer.
+Coastal Resources obtained financing for the facility through a combination of private equity and tax-exempt revenue bonds issued by the Finance Authority of Maine (FAME).
+Coastal Resources has sole responsibility for payment of debt service on the bonds.
 Neither the MRC nor any municipality is responsible for payment of debt service on the bonds.

-The MRC has entered into several agreements with Coastal to represent the MRC membership and consistent with the MRC role as project sponsor.
-To coordinate the arrangements for its members to deliver MSW to the facility, the MRC entered into a Master Waste Supply Agreement with Coastal and entered into Joinder Agreements with each of the 83 MRC members (known as Joining Members).
-In its role as site owner and landlord, the MRC entered into a Site Lease with Coastal regarding development, construction, testing, and operation of the facility and oversight over permitted uses of the site.
+To coordinate the arrangements for its members to deliver MSW to the facility, the MRC entered into a Master Waste Supply Agreement with Coastal Resources and entered into Joinder Agreements with each of the 83 MRC members (known as Joining Members).
+In its role as site owner and landlord, the MRC entered into a Site Lease with Coastal Resources regarding development, construction, testing, and operation of the facility and oversight over permitted uses of the site.

 The MRC is confident that the new facility will achieve the MRC mission to provide affordable, long-term and environmental sound disposal of on behalf of its membership while minimizing the need for landfill disposal.